brunobar79/say-it-server/README.md

 http://localhost:3000/?file=gotem

-Should be used with say-it-cli for a better experience
+You can use it together with [say-it-cli](https://github.com/brunobar79/say-it-cli) for a better experience

 ## TO INSTALL